jordandelbar/titanic-kaggle/README.md

 ### :globe_with_meridians: Setting up your python virtual environment

-I ran this code using `python 3.10.7`.
-To install it on your computer and manage several versions of python, I recommend using [pyenv].
+I ran this code using `python 3.10`.
+To install it on your computer and manage several versions of python I recommend using [pyenv].

 You can check out this [tutorial](https://realpython.com/intro-to-pyenv/) over pyenv.
 Pyenv is only available for Linux & MacOS so look for [miniconda] if you have a Windows OS (this tutorial assumes you are on Linux or macOS).